RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 }
 ```

-- Add another task object in "tasks"
+- Add another task object in "tasks".
-- Change "label" in the tasks, When run build tasks, you can select one of these tasks
+- Change "label" in the tasks.
+When you run build tasks, you can select one of these tasks.

 **Example 4**.
 Additional compilation arguments